America in World War II

 Following the Japanese attack on Pearl Harbor, Germany declared war on the United States, bringing its U-boat campaign to the East Coast.
 Despite initial setbacks in both the Atlantic and Pacific, the US took only six months to defeat Japan at sea, allowing it to focus on the war in Europe.

-Latin America enters WWII
+Central America enters WWII

 Germany at war with U.S.